nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ![](/screenshots/ns-playground/playground-home.png)

-All development effort for this tutorial happens in `app.js` and `app.css`, containing the app functionality and taking care of the app styles, respectively.
+All development effort for this tutorial happens in `components` > `HelloWorld.vue`, containing both the app functionality and styles.

-The `app.js` for your newly created Vue.js project consists of a simple `template` declaration without any functionality.
-As you drag and drop user interface components to the app, the Playground also adds a `methods` block and populates it with code containing actual app functionality.
+`HelloWorld.vue` begins with a simple `<template>` block consisting of several labels and no connected code-behind logic.
+As you drag and drop user interface components to the app, the Playground populates the `<script>` block.

-In `app.js`, you'll be working in the `template` block to design the user interface or in the `methods` block to build the app functionality.
-The `template` block requires NativeScript-compatible XML.
-The `methods` block accepts both Vue.js and NativeScript JavaScript code.
+You'll be working in the `<template>` block to design the user interface or in the `<script>` block to build the app functionality.
+The `<template>` block requires NativeScript-compatible XML.
+The `<script>` block accepts both Vue.js and NativeScript JavaScript code.

 ## Basic design